Despite Debacle, Biden’s Team Says the V.P. Will Debate Trump Again

 This article is part of the The DC Brief, TIME’s politics newsletter.
 Sign up here to get stories like this sent to your inbox every weekday.

-Typically, after a presidential debate, the top staffers and high-profile supporters of the nominees engage in one of the more absurd practices in modern politics as they try to shape the coverage by working the reporters who will write the first draft of that night’s history.
+Typically, after a presidential debate, the top staffers and high-profile supporters of the nominees engage in one of the more absurd practices in modern politics: they “work the refs,” or try to shape the coverage by spinning the reporters who will write the first draft of that night’s history.
 But the pandemic nixxed the spin room for last night’s clash and sent us all dialing into post-debate conference calls.

 During normal times, debates wrap up and volunteers march into the area where journalists have set up their workstations.
 These civic-minded neighbors — or children of VIP donors and super-activists as if often the case — are handed signs announcing the names of the designated campaign representatives.
 Reporters crowd around in a free-for-all and, depending on how they’re ping-ponging between campaigns, ask some variation of the same obvious question repeatedly to irked campaign hands who, in turn, dutifully repeat a variation of the talking point that theirs was the winning team.